 - You can only control the present moment.
 Although you can learn much about yourself from the way you behaved in the past and create a promising plan for reaching your future goals, the present moment is the only moment you can actually control.

 - You won’t miss out on enjoyable moments.
-However cliché this may sound, life is short.
+How many times have you heard the phrase, life is short.
 There is no way of knowing for certain what tomorrow will bring, so cherishing what you have right now and taking advantage of the present possibilities may be your best bet.

 - It can reduce your stress levels.
 Practicing mindfulness and learning proper breathing techniques can help combat stress and anxiety.
 Truly living in the moment is a useful tool for protecting your mental health.